-- 1. For PSUs and DSUs, the compensation value corresponds to the target based on the fair market value of underlying securities at the time of grant. - 2.
-The compensation value included herein represents the estimated value of the stock options granted as determined by using the Black-Scholes valuation model which is based on various assumptions. - ${\it 3.} \quad {\it Please refer to the "Pension Benefits" section of the Circular for additional details.}$ - 4.
-Perquisites and other personal benefits which do not exceed the lesser of \$50,000 or 10% of the annual salary are not disclosed. - 5.
+- 1. The compensation value included herein represents the estimated value of the stock options granted as determined by using the Black-Scholes valuation model which is based on various assumptions. - 2.
+Please refer to the "Pension Benefits" section of the Circular for additional details. - 3.
+Perquisites and other personal benefits which do not exceed the lesser of \$50,000 or 10% of the annual salary are not disclosed. - 4.
 Underlying securities: Class B Non-Voting Shares of the Corporation and Class B shares of QI.
 The amount indicated represents the Black-Scholes value of the options at the time of grant.
-For 2019, please refer to the "Black-Scholes Value of Stock Options" table for details concerning the calculation of values provided under the "Option-based awards" column of the above table. - 6.
+For 2020, please refer to the "Black-Scholes Value of Stock Options" table for details concerning the calculation of values provided under the "Option-based awards" column of the above table. - 5.
 Since her appointment on October 13, 2017, France Lauzière also acts as Chief of Content, Quebecor Content.
-Consequently, the total compensation of France Lauzière, including compensation costs assumed by QMI, amounted to \$1,567,121 in 2017, \$1,362,644 in 2018 and \$1,488,057 in 2019. - 7.
-Value corresponding to the total allotment targets for PUSs and DSUs from TVA and Quebecor. - 8.
-Anick Dubois was appointed Vice President, Finance on January 21, 2019. - 9.
+Consequently, the total compensation of France Lauzière, including compensation costs assumed by QMI, amounted to \$1,362,644 in 2018, \$1,488,057 in 2019 and \$1,332,845 in 2020. - 6.
+Anick Dubois was appointed Vice President, Finance on January 21, 2019. - 7.
+Serge Fortin has no longer an employment relationship as of February 15, 2021.
+An amount of \$849,551 was paid to him on that date under a mutual agreement with him. - 8.
 Until June 30, 2018, a portion of Serge Fortin's compensation was reimbursed by QMI for his duties with respect to QMI Agency.
-The total compensation of Serge Fortin amounted to \$1,165,262 in 2017, \$815,105 in 2018.
-In 2019, 100% of his compensation was paid by TVA. - 10.
+The total compensation of Serge Fortin amounted to \$815,105 in 2018. - 9.
 Denis Rozon acts as Vice President, Productions, Operations and technologies of TVA and Chief Operating Officer of Mels since January 21, 2019.
-Prior to that date, he acted as Vice President and Chief Financial Officer of the Corporation. - 11.
-From August 1st, 2014 to December 31, 2017, Denis Rozon acted as Vice President and Chief Financial Officer of Quebecor Media Group.
-These functions were in addition to his then current position within the Corporation.
-Consequently, Denis Rozon's total compensation, including compensation costs assumed by QMI, amounted to \$645,295 in 2017.
-Since 2018, 100% of his compensation is paid by TVA.
+Prior to that date, he acted as Vice President and Chief Financial Officer of the Corporation.